Skip to content

 • Novartis Gene Therapies told us that at the end of June 2024 more than 4,000 patients had been treated with Zolgensma in trials, access programmes and clinical use.

 Author: SMA UK Information Production Team.
 Reviewed by expert neuromuscular clinicians.
-Relevant section fact checked by the pharmaceutical companies that manufacture the drugs.
+Fact checked by the pharmaceutical companies.